Safety and Efficacy of Cannabidiol (CBD) for Symptoms of PTSD in Adults

 Detailed Description

-This study is a single-site phase II, double-blind, placebo-controlled study of Nantheia ATL5 for symptoms of Post-Traumatic Stress Disorder (PTSD) in adults.
-Subjects will meet criteria for PTSD using the Clinician-Administered PTSD Scale for DSM-5 (CAPS-5) of ≥ 27.
+This trial is a single-site phase II, double-blind, placebo-controlled study of Nantheia ATL5 to study symptoms of Post-Traumatic Stress Disorder (PTSD) in adults.
+Participants will meet criteria for PTSD using the Clinician-Administered PTSD Scale for Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5) Clinical Assessment of Pragmatics (CAPs-5) of ≥ 27.
 Suicidality is assessed using the Columbia Suicide Severity Rating Scale-Revised (CSSRS-R) at all study visits.
-Baseline psychopharmacotherapy and/or psychotherapy must be stable (unchanged) for 4 weeks prior to enrollment, and should remain unchanged during study treatment.
-Effects of Nantheia ATL5 on self-reported quality of life (overall and health-related); functional status measurements of personal and driving (optional) mobility and risk, and sleep dysfunction; neurobiological biomarkers of threat response (optional functional magnetic resonance imaging: fMRI), and serum inflammatory biomarkers (CRP) implicated in PTSD pathophysiology will be assessed.
+Baseline psychopharmacotherapy and/or psychotherapy must be stable (unchanged) for 4 weeks prior to enrollment and should remain unchanged during study treatment.
+Effects of Nantheia ATL5 on self-reported quality of life (overall and health-related); functional status measurements of personal mobility and risk, and sleep dysfunction; neurobiological biomarkers of threat response (optional functional magnetic resonance imaging: fMRI), and serum inflammatory biomarkers (hs-CRP) implicated in PTSD pathophysiology will be assessed.
 Efficacy and tolerability will be assessed throughout intervention.
-Serum pregnancy (for subjects of child bearing potential), urine drug screening, CBC, and Comprehensive Metabolic Panel are completed at every on-site visit.
-Optional consent will be sought from all PTSD and healthy population subjects who agree to complete the fMRI procedures, the driving measures, and providing an additional sample of blood to store for future unspecified research.
-Baseline characteristics of subjects with PTSD will be evaluated overall and relative to subjects without PTSD (healthy population) during a 3-week baseline period prior to randomization (Nantheia ATL5 or placebo [PBO]).
-Healthy population subjects will complete the study at end of baseline and subjects with PTSD will be randomized 1:1 to Nantheia ATL5 or placebo (PBO).
+Serum pregnancy (for participants of child bearing potential), urine drug screening, complete blood count (CBC), and Comprehensive Metabolic Panel are completed at every on-site visit.
+Optional consent will be sought from all PTSD and healthy population participants who agree to complete the functional magnetic resonance imaging (fMRI) procedures and providing an additional sample of blood to store for future unspecified research.
+Baseline characteristics of participants with PTSD will be evaluated overall and relative to participants without PTSD (healthy population) during a 3-week baseline period prior to randomization [Nantheia ATL5 or placebo (PBO)].
+Healthy population participants will complete the study at end of baseline and participants with PTSD will be randomized 1:1 to Nantheia ATL5 or placebo (PBO).
 Study drug dose is initiated at 400mg BID and maintained for 8 weeks.
 Study drug is then withdrawn, and one week later safety measures including laboratory testing, assessment of AE's and CSSRS-R are repeated.

 Study Type